Defects of Convolutional Decoder Networks in Frequency Representation

 \subsection{Verifying that the zero-padding operation strengthened the encoding of low-frequency components.}

 In section, we provide more experimental results to verify that the zero-padding operation strengthened the encoding of low-frequency components, which had already been shown in Figure~\ref{fig:remark2_3}(c) in the main paper.
-Here, we also constructed the following two baseline networks.
+Here, we also constructed the following three baseline networks.
 The first baseline network contained 5 convolutional layers, and each layer applied zero-paddings.
 Each convolutional layer contained 16 convolutional kernels (kernel size was 7$\times $7), except for the last layer containing 3 convolutional kernels.
-The second baseline network was constructed by replacing all zero-padding operations with circular padding operations.
+The second baseline network and the third baseline network were constructed by replacing all zero-padding operations with circular padding operations and replacing all zero-padding operations with mirror padding operations, respectively.
 Results in Figure~\ref{app:fig:zero} verified that the zero-padding operation strengthened the encoding of low-frequency components.